park-bench/gpgmailer/README.md

 ## Steps to Build and Install

-1. Clone the repository and checkout the lastest release tag.
+1. Clone the repository and checkout the latest release tag.
 (Do not build against the `master` branch.
 The `master` branch might not be stable.)
 2. Use `debuild` in the project root directory to build the package.
 3. Use `dpkg -i` to install the package.